 Not only is it a necessary step, but it’s the first step.
 How can we build upon our strengths or enhance our weaknesses if we have failed to identify them?

-Through the self-examination process that is required to find out where our strengths and weaknesses lie, we gain better insight into who we are.
-This in turn increases our level of self-awareness.
+Through the self-examination process that is required to find out where your strengths and weaknesses lie, you gain better insight into who you are as a player.
+This in turn increases your level of self-awareness.

-When thinking about the importance of identifying our strengths and weaknesses, we can look at the value in understanding each one individually.
+When thinking about the importance of identifying strengths and weaknesses, we can look at the value in understanding each one individually.